perry1224/lets-chat/README.md

 ## Purpose of this App

-Chat App was developed to provide an opportunity to learn about native app development, and hone the relevant skills.
+The app called "Let's Chat" was developed to provide an opportunity to learn about native app development, and hone the relevant skills.

 ### Key Features